 - Senior Research Fellow, Magdalene College, University of Cambridge.

-- Research secondment: Work and Health Joint Unit, Department for Work and Pensions, UK Government.
+- Research placement: Work and Health Joint Unit, Department for Work and Pensions, UK Government.
 Co-lead evaluator for the Group Work / JOBS II intervention.

 - Honorary research fellow, WHO-ECOHOST, London School of Hygiene and Tropical Medicine, London.